Filtered by: Our Fresh Produce Articles

 Produce 101: Tomatoes

 Tomatoes are an ancient crop, thought to have originated in Central America centuries ago.
 While the tomato has become associated with Mediterranean cuisine, they were are relatively late arrive to the European pantry, not arriving until the 16th century.
-Are they a fruit or are they a vegetable?
-Botanically, they are a fruit, but...
+Are Tomatoes a Fruit or a Vegetable?
+Botanically, tomatoes are a fruit, but the Supreme...

 Read more